GETANGE/GETANGE/README.md

 I'm a web developer
 -------------------

-🌐 Full-Stack Web Developer | MERN Enthusiast | PERN Enthusiast
+🌐 Software Engineer 🌊| MERN Enthusiast🍃 | PERN Enthusiast 🦈

-🔥 Innovative & Detail-Oriented Developer, specializing in the MERN Stack to build high-performance, scalable, and responsive web applications.
+🔥 Backend-focused Software Engineer passionate about building scalable APIs, robust architectures, and secure, high-performance systems for web and mobile platforms.

 💡 Passionate about transforming ideas into reality with cutting-edge technologies and clean, maintainable code.